shazz/MicroPython-CircuitPython-Experiments/wiki/comparison.md

 - Why the Meowbit TFT is connected thru SPI on the slow bus.... what could be more important than a fast display ?
 - For the sake of simplicity and to save ports, all TFTs are connected thru SPI.
 Easy but hard to reach more than 30 FPS.
 - For the moment, pygamer is not supported my MicroPython, I'm working on it but...
+(CircuitPython is nice but quite slow)